input-output-hk/cardano-sl/docs/how-to/test-update-system-locally.md

 ./scripts/launch/us-test.sh
 ```

-This will launch nodes, ui emulation as simple `uxterm` terminal with incitation to write `update` to emulate UI closing with exit code 20.
+This will launch nodes, ui emulation as simple `uxterm` terminal with invitation to write `update` to emulate UI closing with exit code 20.

 Print `start` in original console to propose an update.